open-telemetry/opentelemetry-cpp/docs/prometheus-exporter-design.md

 pull requests to the HTTP server exposed by the exporter and scrapes metrics data on a regular interval.

 ## Components
-This section introduces the components within the Prometheus exporter as well as their relationships, and the data flow between OpenTelemetry and Prometheus from both users’ perspective and inside the OpenTelemetry.
+This section introduces the components within the Prometheus Exporter as well as their relationships, and the data flow between OpenTelemetry and Prometheus from both users’ perspective and inside the OpenTelemetry.

 ![image](./images/Prom-DataPath.png)